pifroggi/vs_align/README.md

 <br />

 ## Temporal Alignment
-Aligns clips timewise by searching through one clip and selecting the frame that most closely matches a reference frame in another clip, based on the smallest differences.
+Aligns clips timewise by searching through one clip and selecting the frame that most closely matches the reference clip.
 It is recommended trying to minimize the difference between the two clips by preprocessing.
 For example removing black borders, cropping to the overlapping region, rough color matching, dehaloing.
 The closer the clips look to each other, the better the temporal alignment will be.
 Adapted from [decimatch](https://gist.github.com/po5/b6a49662149005922b9127926f96e68b) by po5.

-Example usage if clips have the same frame rate:

     import vs_align
-    clip = vs_align.temporal(clip, ref, clip2, tr=20, precision=1, fallback, thresh=40, debug=False)

-Example usage if clips have different frame rate:

-    import vs_align
-    clip = vs_align.temporal(clip, ref, clip2, tr=20, precision=1, fallback, thresh=40, clip_num=30000, clip_den=1001, ref_num=24000, ref_den=1001, debug=False)
+    clip = vs_align.temporal(clip, ref, clip2, tr=20, precision=1, fallback, thresh=40, device="cuda", debug=False)

 __*`clip`*__
 Misaligned clip.
 Must be same format and dimensions as ref.